 Below you will find answers to the most frequently asked questions about downloading city, regional and country maps as a vectorized PDF, a pixel-based Photoshop file with a separate text layer, or in JPG or PNG format.

-Our maps are updated every three months, at the latest.
-The last data import was carried out on 26 June 2017.
+Our database is updated every three months, at the latest.
+The last data import was carried out on 26 March 2018.